jamesurobertson/jamesurobertson.github.io/content/about/index.md

   - Express
   - Postgres
   - HTML & (S)CSS
+  - MongoDb
 ---

 Hello!
-I'm James, a software engineer based in Huntsville, AL.
+I'm James, a software engineer currently based in Huntsville, AL.

 My background is in customer care and hotel management where I gained a passion for delivering a superior customer experience.
 This passion has evolved into me being obsessed with the user experience and has helped me develop skils to create software that is both beautiful and intuitive.